 Short on time?
-Here’s the best parental control app for Windows:
+Here’s the best parental control app for Windows in 2024:

-I tested tons of parental control apps for Windows to find the best options in 2023.
+The solution is to use a parental app, but not all of them are great for Windows.
 I found that many of the apps can’t monitor Windows devices (or do a very poor job of it), are difficult to set up, and/or don’t have beginner-friendly parental apps.

 But all of the parental control apps mentioned in this article work really well, allowing you to monitor and restrict your child’s web and app usage on Windows.